tassun/will-api/README.md

 #### API Response

-Response result always in JSON format (`JSONReply`) compose with head and body
+`JSONReply` response as result always compose in format with head and body

 ```typescript
 {